raycast/extensions/basics/create-your-first-extension.md

 ## Use your extension

 Now, you can press `⌃` `C` in your terminal to stop `npm run dev`.
-The extension stays in Raycast, and you can find its commands in the root when searching for the extension name "Hello World" or the command name "Render Markdown".
+The extension stays in Raycast, and you can find its commands in the root when searching for the extension name "Hello World" or the command name "Show Detail".

 ![Find your extension in the root search](../.gitbook/assets/hello-world-2.png)